avkudr/robest/docs/pages/install.rst

 Install
 ==================================

-There is no installation procedure, you just need to clone the repository or download a zip file, and then add the necessary file to your project.
+As there is no special installation procedure, you just need to clone the repository or download a zip file, and then add the necessary file to your project.

 - Cloning repository for Linux systems: